How do I get divorced? Do I need a divorce lawyer? Who gets the house?

 How should I choose a lawyer?
 You need a lawyer who understands your circumstances and can help you move forward.
 Every divorce is different.
 Some divorces involve serious parenting issues, substance abuse, or criminal misconduct.
 Others are more like a business deal, involving significant estates.
 You should look for a good fit between your situation and your lawyer.
 In some cases, it may be appropriate to involve more than one lawyer to ensure different aspects of your divorce are handled appropriately and cost-effectively.
 There is no substitute for sitting down in person with your prospective lawyer and talking through your situation.
 The lawyer should explain how they would approach your file and you should be comfortable with that approach.

-Who is the best divorce lawyer in Calgary?
-This is a subjective question and in Canada lawyers are forbidden from claiming to be the “best” or even from asserting that they are “experts” in a particular area due to the lack of any objective criteria on which to assess such statements.
+In Canada lawyers are forbidden from asserting that they are “experts” in a particular area.
+There are no official specializiations in law, due to the lack of any formal criteria.
+However, you we do recommend you choose a lawyer with experience in the family law area.
 The best divorce lawyers are those who help clients resolve their issues and move forward with their lives on a practical basis.

 Separating from your spouse can be extremely stressful.
 You may need to find a new place to live, to make an initial separation of personal property, and to agree on some initial financial support arrangements.
 It’s important to try to approach these issues from a practical perspective, however difficult the emotional impact of the separation may be.